ZoneMinder/mlapi/README.md

 - It's best to create a virtual environment with python3, but not mandatory
 - You need python3 for this to run
 - face recognition requires cmake/gcc/standard linux dev libraries installed (if you have gcc, you likely have everything else.
 You may need to install cmake on top of it if you don't already have it)
+- If you plan on using Tiny/Yolo V4, You need Open CV > 4.3
+- If you plan on using EdgeTPU, please make sure you have all the libs installed as per https://coral.ai/docs/accelerator/get-started/ including `sudo apt-get install python3-edgetpu`

+Note that this package also needs OpenCV which is not installed by the above step by default.
+This is because you may have a GPU and may want to use GPU support.
+If not, pip is fine.
+See [this page](https://zmeventnotification.readthedocs.io/en/latest/guides/hooks.html#opencv-install) on how to install OpenCV

 Then:
 ```